coreinfrastructure/best-practices-badge/criteria.md

 We expect well-run OSS projects to trivially update, so this short badge life should not be a barrier.

-This version of the criteria is *NOT* endorsed by anyone;
-we are releasing this very early version so that we can get feedback.
-Feedback is welcome via the
+Feedback is *very* welcome via the
 [GitHub site as issues or pull requests](https://github.com/linuxfoundation/cii-best-practices-badge).
 There is also a
 [mailing list for general discussion](https://lists.coreinfrastructure.org/mailman/listinfo/cii-badges).